-Naomi Wray is co-director of the Centre of Neurogenetics and Statistical Genomics (CNSG) within the Queensland Brain Institute (QBI) of the University of Queensland.
-She is a National Health and Medical Research Council Principal Research Fellow.
+Professor Naomi Wray holds joint appointments at the Institute for Molecular Bioscience (IMB) and the Queensland Brain Institute (QBI) within The University of Queensland.
+She is a National Health and Medical Research Council Principal Research Fellow and a Fellow of the Australian Academy of Science.
+She is a Board Member of the International Society for Psychiatric Genetics, and is Associate Editor for the journals JAMA Psychiatry and Genetics.
 Her research focusses on development of quantitative genetics and genomics methodology with application to psychiatric and neurological disorders.

-CNSG comprises a critical mass of more than 20 post-doctoral researchers plus research assistants and students, all supported by external grant funding.
-CNSG is structured into five research themes: Complex Trait Genomics, Systems Genomics, Psychiatric Genomics, Motor Neurone Disease Genomics and Genomics of Cognitive Ageing.
-CNSG also hosts the QBI Bioinformatics core that provides services to the in-house sequencing facility.
+Naomi Wray, Prof Peter Visscher and A/Prof Jian Yang together comprise the Executive Team of the Complex Trait Genomics Group (CTGG) funded as an NHMRC Program Grant 2017-2021.
+The CTGG comprises a critical mass of more than 30 post-doctoral researchers plus research assistants and students, all supported by external grant funding.
+CTGG is structured into five research themes: Statistical Genomics, Systems Genomics, Psychiatric Genomics, MND Genomics and Genomics of Cognitive Ageing.

 My broad interest is to understand the genetic contribution to individual differences between people.
 My research programme focuses on methodology in statistical and quantitative genetics (particularly associated with prediction of genetic risk) and application of new methods to genetically informative data sets of psychiatric disorders.
 My portfolio of current and recent grants reflects this mix of theory and application in psychiatric genetics.

 Join our new study on the genetics of major depression